nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a new event for a company**

 **MSS**

+1. User requests to add a new event with details given
+2. InternBuddy creates and add a new event to the list of events
+3. InternBuddy shows successful feedback to the user
+4. InternBuddy displays the updated list of events with the new event
+5. User requests to add a new tag to the event with the company name as the tag
+6. InternBuddy adds the tag to the event
+7. InternBuddy shows successful feedback to the user

+    Use case ends.

+**Use case: Hide events that have passed or has been cancelled**

+**MSS**

-1. User requests to list persons
+1. User requests to view list of events
-2. AddressBook shows a list of persons
+2. InternBuddy shows list of events
-3. User requests to delete a specific person in the list
+3. User requests to archive the event
-4. AddressBook deletes the person
+4. InternBuddy archives and hides the event
+5. InternBuddy shows successful feedback to the user
+6. InternBuddy update list of events
+7. InternBuddy display the updated list of events
+8. Repeat steps 3-8 for all events to be hidden

     Use case ends.